 Well for me – it’s very easy.
 I am not a big drinker, so it’s just a matter of sitting down and doing… NOTHING!!

 I’m kind of at a negative point as to the need for furry friends in my life.
-My family has always been a lover of having pets which include dogs, birds, hamsters, guinea pigs, cats, to include fish and chameleons (which are not so furry).
+My family has always been a lover of having pets which include dogs, birds, hamsters, guinea pigs, cats, including fish and chameleons (which are not so furry).

 I started when I was very young by begging and begging for a dog.
 My first dog was a chocolate lab named Ginger.
 At a very young age of, I believe three, we ran away together, got into trouble, and I loved him very much.
 When he passed, I wished on every birthday cake candle, the first star in the night, etc., for another dog to fill the void.
 Continue reading